 Dental porcelain can be sculpted to closely replicate the look of natural tooth enamel, while providing desirable strength and resilience.
 Porcelain crowns are an excellent choice when recreating the form and function of a damaged tooth, because a crown basically replaces the entire external portion of the tooth down to the gum level.
-Crowns are not limited to simply replacing the original tooth, but can be designed to create an even better esthetic appearance.
+Crowns are not limited to simply replacing the original tooth, but can be designed to create an even better aesthetic appearance.

 There are a several different reasons why a dental crown might be made for a tooth.
 Dentists routinely use them to Repair and strengthen damaged teeth or Improve the appearance of teeth (including color, shape and even apparent alignment).

-We recommend Crowns for
+We recommend Crowns for:

 - Replace a large filling when there isn’t enough tooth remaining